cppit/jucipp/README.md

 # juCi++
 ###### a lightweight C++-IDE with support for C++11 and C++14.
 ## About
-A lot of IDEs struggle with good C++11/14 support.
-Therefore we created juCi++. juCi++ is based of the compiler and will *always* support new versions of C++.
+Current IDEs struggle with C++ support due to the complexity of the programming language. juCI++, however, is designed especially towards libclang with speed in mind.

 ## Features
+* Fast and responsive
-* Syntax highlighing (even C++11/14)
+* Syntax highlighing (even C++11/14, and 118 other file types)
+* C++ warnings and errors on the fly
-* Superfast autocomletion (even external libraries)
+* Fast C++ autocomletion (even external libraries)
+* Tooltips showing type information and doxygen documentation
 * Accurate refactoring across files
 * Basic editor functionallity
 * Highlighting of similar types
-* write your own plugins in python (limited atm)
+* Write your own plugins in python (disabled at the moment)

 ## Dependencies ##
-Please install these dependencies on your system.
-* libboost-python-dev
 * libboost-filesystem-dev
 * libboost-log-dev
 * libboost-test-dev